itsAnanth/XHR-Data-Viewer/README.md

 # XHR-Data-Viewer

-simple script to view data sent and received by XMLHttpRequest by attaching a javascript Proxy to it.
+A simple script to view data sent and received by means of using XMLHttpRequest by attaching a javascript Proxy to it.